zulip/zulip/templates/zerver/help/mute-a-user.md

 * All stream messages and group private messages sent by muted users are hidden behind a **Click to reveal** banner.
-This allows you to understand whether other users' messages are responses to messages sent by a muted user, while only seeing the muted user's name, profile picture, or message content for messages you have not opted into reading.
+This allows you to understand whether other users' messages are responses to messages sent by a muted user, while seeing the muted user's name, profile picture, or message content only for those messages which you have opted into reading.

 * Muted users have their name displayed as "Muted user" for [emoji